Pensarn Level Crossings

 Why is the work needed?

-These crossings are among the highest-risk crossings on the Wales and Borders network with Ty Gwyn being 21st and Pen Uchaf 37th out of 1000.
+These crossings are among the highest-risk crossings on the Wales and Borders network.
+With Ty Gwyn being 21st and Pen Uchaf 37th out of 1000.
 Regular users of these crossings include families, children, and dog walkers.
-We have received numerous reports of near misses and instances of misuse, by increasing the frequency of trains, this risk is likely to increase.
+We have received numerous reports of near misses and instances of misuse.
+By increasing the frequency of trains, this risk is likely to increase.
 We want to create a safer way for people to cross the railway by reducing the risk of accidents.

 Closing the level crossings will also help us increase line speeds and improve train punctuality on the line.
 More services for North Wales will help drive economic and social benefits for the area.